molokwuvictor/3D_feature_generator/README.md

  - Permeability: (i) uniform distribution (ii) stochastic distribution using the unconditional Karhunen-Loeve (KL) expansion.

 Labels:
-if needed, first need to be created and stored in a local or remote directory before accessed by this module.
+if needed, are first created and stored in a local or remote directory before accessed by this module.
 Dataset label generation and storage could be an expensive process as it requires numerous numerical simulations.

 ## Artificial-Intelligence-based learning technique and corresponding datasets
 Two types of AI-based learning techniques can be performed with the dataset: non-physics-based supervised learning and physics-based semi-supervised learning.